oldgraybuzzard/crispy-giggle/README.md

 SO THAT they can stay updated with training required for the job
 ```

-This training application is intended to serve as a full-stack JavaScript application.
+This training application is intended to serve as a full-stack Mern-stack application.
 The stack is made of MongoDB, Express, React, Redux and React.

 ## ⚙️ Commands & Options